Begusarai railway station

 Begusarai railway station (code BGS) is a railway station in the division of East Central Railway.
-Begusarai is better known as the Industrial Capital of Bihar, the birthplace of noted poet Rashtrakavi Ramdhari Singh Dinkar, and karmabhoomi of the Great freedom fighter, first chief minister and architect of modern Bihar Dr. Shrikrishna Sinha alias Sri Babu.
-World famous folk singer for her chhath pooja and wedding songs in Maithili, Bhojpuri, Magahi and Hindi, known as "Bihar Kokila" or "Swar Kokila" Padmasri and Padmbhushan Sharda Sinha, is from Begusarai.
-Her in-law's house is in Sihma village in Matihani block of Begusarai district.

 The major facilities available are waiting rooms, a computerized reservation facility, and vehicle parking.
 The vehicles are allowed to enter the station premises.
 The station also has an STD/ISD/PCO telephone booth, toilets, tea stalls, fruit stall, dairy stall, meal stall and book stall.
 The station has a total of three platforms that are interconnected with two foot over bridges.
 Several electrified local passenger trains and express trains run from Begusarai Railway Station.